SeaBoiii/seaboiii.github.io/novel/the-abix-chronicle/Chapter25.md

 ---
+layout: chapter
+novel: the-abix-chronicle
+order: 25
-title: Chapter 25 - Of Weddings
+Title: Chapter 25 - Of Weddings
-layout: default
 ---

 ### **Chapter 25: Of Weddings and What-Ifs**